nielsenjared/nielsenjared.github.io/content/blog/algorithm-combinations/index.md

     RETURN n
 ```

-Let's run through this using an array, `n`, containing five values:
+If we pass our `combinations` function an array, `n`, containing five ordinal values, it will return just that:
 ```
 [1, 2, 3, 4, 5]
 ```

-Now what?

-The fun stuff!

 What's the next problem we can solve?